bleporini/ecommerce-demo/README.md

 - gcloud CLI
 - confluent CLI

+Please also check that the `gcloud` and the `confluent` CLIs are already authenticated.

 ## Set up

 You need to create a configuraiton file that holds the following variables: